zuev-ar/zuev-ar/README.md

 - 👋 Hi, I’m @zuev-ar
 - 👀 I’m interested in IOS development
 - 🌱 I’m currently learning SwiftUI
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some interesting projects
 - 📫 How to reach me: telegram - @arkzv

 <!---